Full Form of SME – Small and Medium Enterprises

 - Big organizations look for a change in trends and want to track the shift in consumer sentiments.
 In several cases, they look for the business activities undertaken by small and medium enterprises.
 Thus, the basics of change in trend are majorly driven by these small and medium enterprises.

 - One of the key features of this segment is the way they adapt within the business segment.
 Because of its size and structure, these companies are flexible in nature and are committed to change the course of their businesses as per the market demand.

 - Decisions are taken promptly by the SMEs as compared to the big organizations.
-As the staffs are semi-skilled in nature, they can be trained as per the requirement of the business, which is not an easy task in case of large organizations.
+As the staff is semi-skilled in nature, they can be trained as per the business’s requirement, which is not an easy task in the case of large organizations.

-- Small and Medium Enterprises segment is the lack of scalability due to the capital constraint.
-The segment cannot cater to the larger audience due to the constraints like a larger production facility, a wide range of distribution and absence of skilled and high-skilled laborers.
+- The small and Medium Enterprises segment is the lack of scalability due to the capital constraint.
+The segment cannot cater to the larger audience due to constraints like a larger production facility, a wide range of distribution, and the absence of skilled and high-skilled laborers.